 Please discuss with your GP about other methods of contraception so that you are aware of all your options.
+You can also find detailed information about the different methods on https://patient.info/sexual-health/contraception-methods.
 If you have decided you want to be sterilised, please read the information below as well as the contents of the consent form before your appointment.